 Protecting your identity

-Identity theft occurs when someone steals your personal information, your name or credit card number, without your permission, with the intention to commit fraud or other crimes.
-For example, if thousands of dollars appeared on your next bank statement for goods you didn't buy, it is likely your identity has been stolen.
+Identity theft is when someone steals your personal information, your name or credit card number, without your permission, with the intention to commit fraud or other crimes.

 How to protect your identity